Malaysia Airlines Flight 370: Communication lost

 The aircraft's final transmission before its disappearance from radar was an automated position report, sent using the Aircraft Communications Addressing and Reporting System (ACARS) protocol at 01:06 MYT.
 Among the data provided in this message was the total fuel remaining: 43800 kg.
 The last verbal signal to air traffic control occurred at 01:19:30, when Captain Zaharie acknowledged a transition from Lumpur Radar to Ho Chi Minh ACC: (Note: Responsibility for air traffic control is partitioned geographically, by international agreements, into flight information regions (FIRs).
 Although the airspace at the point where Flight 370 was lost is part of the Singapore FIR, the Kuala Lumpur ACC had been delegated responsibility to provide air traffic control services to aircraft in that part of its FIR.)

 Lumpur Radar: "Malaysian three seven zero, contact Ho Chi Minh one two zero decimal nine.
 Good night."

 Flight 370: "Good night.
 Malaysian three seven zero."

-The crew was expected to signal ATC in Ho Chi Minh City as the aircraft passed into Vietnamese airspace, just north of the point where contact was lost.
-The captain of another aircraft attempted to contact the crew of Flight 370 shortly after 01:30, using the international air distress frequency, to relay Vietnamese air traffic control's request for the crew to contact them; the captain said he was able to establish communication, but heard only "mumbling" and static.
-Calls made to Flight 370's cockpit at 02:39 and 07:13 were unanswered, but acknowledged by the aircraft's satellite data unit.
+The crew was expected to check in with Ho Chi Minh Area Control Centre as the aircraft entered Vietnamese airspace, shortly after the loss of radar and radio contact.
+Vietnamese controllers asked nearby aircraft to attempt to reach Flight 370 on the international air distress frequency.
+Still, none were able to establish confirmed communication.
+A report published in the early days of the search quoted one pilot describing faint “mumbling” and static, but this account was never verified and does not appear in the official investigation record.
+Calls made to the cockpit at 02:39 and 07:13 went unanswered, though the aircraft's satellite data unit acknowledged them.

 Radar

 Data from the Malaysian military's primary radar show Flight 370 (green) crossing the Strait of Malacca and Andaman Sea to where it was last detected by radar.
 The left of the two segments of the flight track follows air route N571 between waypoints VAMPI and MEKAR; the white circle appears to highlight a section where the aircraft was not tracked by radar.

 At 01:20:31 MYT, Flight 370 was observed on radar at the Kuala Lumpur ACC as it passed the navigational waypoint IGARI in the Gulf of Thailand; five seconds later, the Mode-S symbol disappeared from radar screens.
 At 01:21:13, Flight 370 disappeared from the radar screen at Kuala Lumpur ACC and was lost at about the same time on radar at Ho Chi Minh ACC, which reported that the aircraft was at the nearby waypoint BITOD.
 Air traffic control uses secondary radar, which relies on a signal emitted by a transponder on each aircraft; therefore, the ADS-B transponder was no longer functioning on Flight 370 after 01:21.
 The final transponder data indicated that the aircraft was flying at its assigned cruise altitude of flight level 350 and was travelling at 471 kn true airspeed.
-There were few clouds around this point, and no rain or lightning nearby.
+There were few clouds around this point, and there was no rain or lightning nearby.
 Later analysis estimated that Flight 370 had 41500 kg of fuel when it disappeared from secondary radar.